-Tracey Cockrell is a sculptor with an interdisciplinary practice.
-Based in Woodstock, NY and Portland, ME, Cockrell is chairperson of the MFA in Studio Art at Maine College of Art & Design, and recently was a visiting faculty member in sculpture at Bennington College.
-Cockrell’s sculptures and sound art have exhibited nationally and been featured in alternative radio programs and live performance at festivals in New York, San Francisco, Oakland, and Seattle.
-In 2024, Cockrell’s work is to be featured for the first time internationally at Munich’s KloHäuschen Biennale.
-Reviews include The Portland Press Herald, The Atlantic Monthly, The Art Section, Sculpture Magazine, ArtNewEngland, The Boston Sunday Globe, WGBH TV’s ‘Greater Boston Arts,’ and Maine Public Radio’s ‘Maine Things Considered’, among others.
+2022 featured a solo exhibition of Cockrell’s works at Jane Street Art Center in Saugerties, NY.
+In 2024, Cockrell’s work debuted internationally in Munich’s KloHäuschen Biennale.
+Cockrell’s work has been discussed in The Portland Press Herald, The Atlantic Monthly, The Art Section, Sculpture Magazine, ArtNewEngland, The Boston Sunday Globe, WGBH TV’s ‘Greater Boston Arts,’ and Maine Public Radio’s ‘Maine Things Considered’, among others.
 Residencies include Ucross Foundation, Montello Foundation, I-Park Foundation, SEARS Residency at The Parsonage, Penland School of Crafts, University of Massachusetts at Dartmouth, Maine Farmland Trust, The Tides Institute & Museum of Art, Leland Iron Works, Hewnoaks Artist Colony, Oregon College of Art & Craft, and Skowhegan School of Painting & Sculpture.
 Cockrell earned an MFA at University of California, Berkeley, a BA from the College of William & Mary, and post-baccalaureate studies in the sculpture department at Virginia Commonwealth University.

 Artist Statement